-X is used in the following sections to indicate all possible CUDA version numbers.
-The installation procedure for CUDA 5.5, CUDA 6.0, CUDA 6.5, CUDA 7.0, CUDA 7.5 or CUDA 8.0, described next, is thus indicated as the installation procedure for CUDAX.
+X is used in the following sections to indicate the possible CUDA version numbers.
+The installation procedure for CUDA 6.5 CUDA 7.0, CUDA 7.5 or CUDA 8.0, described next, is thus indicated as the installation procedure for CUDAX.